riidefi/mkw/README.md

 ## Building

-Run `python3 ./build.py` to build the game and verify build authenticity.
+Run `python ./configure.py` to create a build script and `ninja` to build the project.
+You may need to rerun `configure` after editing the slices.
 Final results:
   - `artifacts/target/pal/main.dol`
   - `artifacts/target/pal/StaticR.rel`